alexj/Raycast-Commands/README.md

 # To-Do
-- Lowercase the input and the list of timezones to improve fuzzy matching..?
+- Lowercase or title case the input and the list of timezones to improve fuzzy matching..?
-- Capture the string entered for each timezone, separate from `zone`
 - Add string to clipboard or output to current app
 - Automatically output the user's location at the end of the string
 - Add city name mapping for major locales